mikrono/tModLoaderWiki_kr_ko/Localization.md

-"MechSummonDuringEverything": "'Part of a set'", "MechdusaSummonNotDuringEverything": "'It has no effect in this world'", "LuminiteVariant": "'A forbidden building material from beyond'", "IncreasesDefenseBy": "Increases defense by {0}", "IncreasesArmorPenBy": "Increases armor penetration by {0}",
+"MechSummonDuringEverything": "'Part of a set'", "MechdusaSummonNotDuringEverything": "'It has no effect in this world'", "LuminiteVariant": "'A forbidden building material from beyond'",

 // Added by tModLoader
 "IncreasesMaxLifeBy": "Increases maximum life by {0}",